Car Accident Lawyers in Toronto

 Accident Benefits Lawyers

 In Ontario, where a person is injured by a motor vehicle, they may be entitled to medical and economic benefits regardless of fault.
 Your entitlement to benefits varies based on the seriousness of your injury from your own automotive insurance provider.
-Minor injuries are typically entitled up to $3,500 of benefits, non-minor up to $65,000, and catastrophic impairments may be entitled up to $1,000,000 of coverage.
+Minor injuries are typically entitled to up to $3,500 of benefits, non-minor up to $65,000, and catastrophic impairments may be entitled to up to $1,000,000 of coverage.

 Furthermore, you may be entitled to income loss replacement benefits, non-earner benefits, or caregiver benefits depending on your employment status and other factors such as length of employment, age, and if you have dependents.

 Getting hurt in an auto collision is a traumatic experience that’s bound to leave you unsure of what to do next.
-(Read our article about what to do when the insurance company denies your personal injury claim.)

 How can I prove that a driver was texting or using a cell phone at the time of the car accident?